gymrek-lab/TRTools/README.rst

         git clone https://github.com/gymreklab/TRTools
         cd TRTools/
         pip install --upgrade pip
-        pip install .
+        pip install -e .

-(Note, required package :code:`pybedtools` requires zlib.
-If you receive an error about a missing file :code:`zlib.h`, you can install on Ubuntu using :code:`sudo apt-get install zlib1g-dev` or CentOS using :code:`sudo yum install zlib-devel`.)
+Note: required package :code:`pybedtools` requires zlib.
+If you receive an error about a missing file :code:`zlib.h`, you can install on Ubuntu using :code:`sudo apt-get install zlib1g-dev` or CentOS using :code:`sudo yum install zlib-devel`.

+Note: make sure TRTools is not installed in the environment via a different method before installing from source. :code:`which dumpSTR` should return nothing

 Tools
 -----